bitst0rm-pub/Formatter/README.md

             // The exit code for the third-party plugin (optional, default is 0).
             "success_code": 0,

-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "enable": false,
-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "format_on_save": false,
-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "format_on_paste": false,
-            // Same as examplemodule options, but disabled/unused for type graphic.
+            // Same as the one in the examplemodule, but disabled/unused for type graphic.
             "new_file_on_format": false,
-            // Same as examplemodule options, but disabled/unused for type graphic.
+            // Same as the one in the examplemodule, but disabled/unused for type graphic.
             "recursive_folder_format": {},
-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "syntaxes": ["css", "html", "js", "php"],
-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "exclude_syntaxes": {},
-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "interpreter_path": ["${HOME}/example/path/to\\$my/php.exe"],
-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "executable_path": ["${HOME}/example/path/to\\$my/php-cs-fixer.phar"],
-            // Same as examplemodule options.
+            // Same as the one in the examplemodule.
             "config_path": {
                 "css": "${packages}/User/formatter.assets/config/only_css_rc.json",
                 "php": "${packages}/User/formatter.assets/config/only_php_rc.json",